jqno/equalsverifier/_manual/05-null.md

 title: Dealing with null
 permalink: /manual/null/
 ---
 `equals` methods are not allowed to throw exceptions.
-This includes NullPointerExceptions.
-EqualsVerifier checks this as well, but that means that you may have to do some work.
+This includes NullPointerExceptions, and EqualsVerifier checks this.
+This has some consequences, though.

-To be safe, EqualsVerifier requires you to add null checks for non-primitive fields you reference in your `equals` or `hashCode` method.
+For safety, EqualsVerifier requires you to add null checks for non-primitive fields you reference in your `equals` or `hashCode` method.
 If you don't, you will get the following error message:

     Non-nullity: equals throws NullPointerException on field o.